The Mission Continues

-Public Mass can still continue, and the times will be as normal: 9.00 am every day except Thursdays, additionally 11.00 am and 12 noon on Sundays and 7.00 pm on Thursdays.
+Public Mass continues, and the times are as normal: 9.00 am every day except Thursdays, additionally 11.00 am and 12 noon on Sundays and 7.00 pm on Thursdays.
 There will be Eucharistic adoration on Thursdays from 9.00 until 10.00 am.
 The church will be open daily from 9.00 until 10.00 am, and additionally, on Thursdays from 6.45 until 7.30 pm.
+The 12 noon Sunday Mass will continue for as long as we remain socially distanced in church.
+Additionally there is a Syro-Malabar Rite Mass (celebrated in Malayalam) on Sunday evenings and once a month a Mass in Shona on Sunday afternoons.
+We hope to resume the monthly Mass for the sick on the last Friday afternoon soon, if the pandemic allows.

 This is the opening prayer of the special Mass “In time of pandemic”.
 Please make this prayer your own: